sajjadGG/book-python/data-methods/type-system.rst

 More advanced topics
 --------------------
-.. note:: The topic will be continued in chapter: :ref:`Software Engineering Conventions`
+.. note:: The topic will be continued in chapter: :ref:`Type Annotation`

 Problematic types